COLONY MANAGEMENT SERVICE

 Colony inventory reports are sent to the investigators and designated laboratory contacts beginning one week after arrival of a mouse colony to the IVS Core for management.
 The reports will indicate status and location of the mice in the form of Excel spreadsheets.
 The inventory report provides strain names, tag numbers, gender, birth dates, and generation.
 Breeding reports are sent once the mice are set up for mating.
 Inventory and breeding reports are updated weekly and sent via email.
 Reports are archived and accessible to any investigator who wishes to retrieve older data.

-- The cost of the Mouse Colony Management service is based strictly on tech time at $59.34 per hour.
+- The cost of the Mouse Colony Management service is based strictly on tech time at $64.98 per hour (for UW investigators).